-Trying to hit a certain number of new conversations started on a weekly basis can be a good way to make sure that you are always keeping the wheels turning.
-In the beginning, until you have enough of a presence to generate sufficient inbound leads, you’ll need to actively start new conversations to build your network.
+Trying to hit a certain number of new conversations started every week can be an excellent way to make sure that you are always keeping the wheels turning.
+In the beginning, until you have enough of a presence to generate sufficient inbound leads, you’ll need to start new conversations to build your network actively.

 Metric #10: Revenue Generated

 In the end, your goal is to make money.
 If your social selling efforts aren’t generating verifiable revenue, you probably won’t be keeping with it for long.
 Luckily, social selling revenue is easy to track.
 Since you are engaging in genuine conversations with your prospects, you know exactly which customers came through your social selling pipeline.
 You were there every step of the way.

 Social selling needs to make sense from a revenue standpoint for any of the other metrics to matter.
 However, using a broad range of parameters to sharpen your strategies over time will help you increase revenue generated.
 As you grow your presence, more referrals and inbound leads will come into your pipeline, leading to increased revenue and growing business.